 Why Choose Fleming

-- Students may also have the opportunity to assist researchers in the college's Centre for Alternative Wastewater Treatment (CAWT) - the focus of this nationally-accredited facility is the development of wastewater treatment technologies for use in northern climates
+- Students may also have the opportunity to assist researchers in the college's Centre for Alternative Wastewater Treatment (CAWT).
+The nationally-accredited CAWT promotes innovative forms of water and wastewater treatment technology through applied research, education, and demonstration projects.

 - We are the only college (or university, for that matter) to receive provincial funding to establish a simulated landfill site.